Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 Export the data
 ----------------

-Here we'll look at a nice way to look at the results with QGis.
+Here we'll look at a nice way to look at the results with QGIS.

 First we need to export the ``RESULT_GEOM`` table data into a Shapefile.
 We'll simply use the ``Export_Table WPS`` bloc with the following parameters :